moderatemisbehaviour/follow/README.md

 # Tech Stack
 ## Front-end
-React & Apollo
+React & Apollo Client

 ## API
-Node & GraphQL
+Node & Apollo Server

 ## Database
 MongoDB is used and expected to be running locally on the default port during development.